-This short stay apartment differs in some respects from the other rental apartments in Residence Copes.
+This rental apartment differs in some aspects from the other rental apartments in Residence Copes.
 Below you will find which features apartment Old and New contains:

 - Short stay apartment Old and New is located on the front corner of the building.

 - Apartment Old and New has a compact format.

 The rental apartments in Residence Copes have a number of appealing features.
 Below you find all these features which are applicable for every apartment in Residence Copes:

 - The apartments all make optimal use of its surface and each apartment has its own designed furniture and interior finished in very high standards.

 - The bathrooms of all apartments are equipped with a rain shower.
 Both the bathrooms and toilets have beautiful and modern tilling work.

 - With the exception of apartments 69C, 69G en 69Q all apartments have a separate toilet room.

 - Each kitchen contains all the necessary kitchen equipment.
 The kitchen has a microwave/oven combination, dishwasher, fridge, induction cooker, Nespresso coffeemaker, kettle and a toaster.
 This makes it ideal to prepare breakfast, lunch or dinner.